rwoll/CS051Proposal/README.md

   3. Git use would not be a standard part of the lab rubric, but an additional extra credit point would be awarded for exceptional use (and would be not given only in cases of extreme misuse).
+  4. Git use is excluded entirely from the grading, and no points -- standard or extra credit -- would be awarded or deducted.

 We advocate option 2 or 3 for the experimental section, as git will provide an additional challenge for the students in this lab, and they should be